makhlaghi/tifaa/README.md

 Not necessarily in the written order.

  1. Fix any shortcommings it might have that I have not noticed so far.
- 2. Add WCS information to the cropped images.
- 3. Speed up the program with more efficient algorithms and parallel processing.
- 4. Use GNU autotools to make the program for easier installation.
+ 2. Use GNU autotools to make the program for easier installation.
- 5. Add option to use online images so downloading whole survey tiles won't be necessary.
+ 3. Add option to use online images so downloading whole survey tiles won't be necessary.

 ----------------------------------------
 Comments and suggestions: